lyndskg/youtube-to-mp3-xor-wav/Tech.md

    - Python, C++, and React: By using these languages and frameworks, you can collaborate effectively between Python, C#, and C++ experts and reuse code for the web app and desktop apps where possible, minimizing code duplication.

 This tech stack combines the power and flexibility of Python, C++, and React to provide high cross-platform compatibility, code reuse, and ease of collaboration for your project.
 The use of Qt ensures native-like UI for the desktop apps, and the integration of Flask and SQLite allows for efficient backend development and data storage for the web app.
 With this stack, you can build a robust and feature-rich application that works seamlessly across different platforms and leverages the strengths of each language and framework.

+For the Python + C++ (with Qt) + React tech stack, you'll need separate Integrated Development Environments (IDEs) for Python, C++, and JavaScript/React development.
+Here are some popular IDE options for each language:

+1. Python IDE: PyCharm
+   - PyCharm is a widely used IDE for Python development.
+It provides features like code completion, debugging, testing, and integration with popular web frameworks like Django and Flask.

+2. C++ IDE: Qt Creator
+   - Qt Creator is an excellent choice for C++ development with Qt.
+It offers advanced tools for Qt application development, including GUI designer, code editor, and project management capabilities.

+3. JavaScript/React IDE: Visual Studio Code (VS Code)
+   - Visual Studio Code is a versatile IDE with excellent support for JavaScript and React development.
+It offers a rich set of extensions that can enhance your development experience with features like IntelliSense, debugging, and Git integration.

+Using PyCharm for Python development, Qt Creator for C++ with Qt, and Visual Studio Code for JavaScript/React will provide a well-rounded development environment for your tech stack.
+Additionally, these IDEs have extensive plugin ecosystems, making it easier to collaborate and integrate various tools and utilities as needed for your project.